Dignitas (non-profit organisation): Method

 In general, Dignitas uses the following protocol to assist death: an oral dose of an antiemetic drug, followed approximately half an hour later by a lethal overdose of 15 grams of powdered pentobarbital dissolved in a glass of water.
 Alternatively this may be ingested by gastric tube or intravenously.

 The pentobarbital overdose depresses the central nervous system, causing the patient to become drowsy and fall asleep within 3–5 minutes of drinking it; anaesthesia progresses to coma, followed by respiratory arrest and death, which occurs within 30–40 minutes of ingesting the pentobarbital.

-Exceptionally, in four cases in 2008, Dignitas used helium gas as a suicide method instead of a pentobarbital overdose.

-The medical supervision was still observed, however, and the method avoided controlled drugs, which reduced the risk of medical authorities disciplining the medical doctor who authorized the accompanied suicide.
+Exceptionally, in four cases in 2008, Dignitas used helium gas as a suicide method instead of pentobarbital.
+The medical supervision was still observed, however, and the method avoided controlled drugs, which reduced the risk of medical authorities disciplining the medical doctor who authorised the assisted suicide.

 Statistics

-250 accompanied suicides took place under the Dignitas program in 2023.
+250 accompanied suicides took place under the Dignitas programme in 2023.

 Ludwig Minelli said in an interview in March 2008 that Dignitas had assisted 840 people to die, 60% of them Germans.
 By 2010, that number had exceeded a thousand assisted suicides.
-As of August 2015, approximately 300 British citizens had travelled to Switzerland to die at one of Dignitas' rented apartments in Zürich.
+As of August 2015, approximately 300 British citizens had travelled to Switzerland to die at one of Dignitas' rented apartments in Zurich.
 Travelling to undertake assisted suicide has been termed suicide tourism.

-Most people contacting Dignitas do not plan to die but wish for insurance in case their illness becomes intolerable.
+Most people contacting Dignitas do not plan to die but wish for assurance in case their illness becomes intolerable.
 Of those who receive the so-called "provisional green light", 70% never return to Dignitas.

 As of 2008, 21% of people receiving assisted suicide in Dignitas did not have a terminal or progressive illness, but rather "weariness of life".

 Costs and finances

-According to the official Dignitas website, as of 2017 Dignitas charged its patients 7,000 Swiss Francs (approximately £5,180/US$7,980) for preparation and suicide assistance, or 10,500 Swiss Francs (approximately £7,770/US$11,970) in case of taking over family duties, including funerals, medical costs, and official fees.
+According to the official Dignitas website, as of 2026, Dignitas charged its patients 7,500 Swiss Francs for the preparation and suicide assistance.
+There are additional costs if Dignitas is to take care of administration duties and if a funeral and/or a cremation is to take place in Switzerland.
 Dignitas has been known to waive certain costs where there is hardship.
-Under Swiss law, Dignitas operates as a non-profit organization, but does not open its finances to the public, which has elicited criticism from some quarters.
+Under Swiss law, Dignitas operates as a non-profit organisation, but does not open its finances to the public.